mDL-ILP/mDL-ILP/README.md

 # mDL-PoC
-Proof of Conpect for a mobile driving license
+Proof of Concept for a mobile driving license